artgenexyz/nft-contracts/README.md

 - Supports `NFTExtension` to upgrade mint and tokenURI functions

 ## MetaverseBaseNFT.sol
-- Same features as MetaverseNFT
+- Same features as ERC721CommunityImplementation
 - Import and inherit in your own projects

 ```solidity